Regression Diagnostics meets Forecast Evaluation: Conditional Calibration, Reliability Diagrams, and Coefficient of Determination: Introduction

 In forecast evaluation, reliability diagrams and score components serve to diagnose and quantify performance on test samples.
 The most prominent case arises when $\myT$ is the mean functional and performance is assessed by the mean squared error (MSE).
 As a preview of the diagnostic tools developed in this paper, we assess point forecasts by \cite{Tredennick2021} of (log transformed) butterfly population size from a ridge regression and a null model.
 The CORP mean reliability diagrams and MSE decompositions in Figure \ref{fig:butterflies} show that, while both models are reliable, ridge regression enjoys considerably higher discrimination ability.

 The paper closes in Section \ref{sec:discussion}, where we discuss our findings and provide a roadmap for follow-up research.
 While \citet{Dimitriadis2020a} introduced the CORP approach in the nested case of probability forecasts for binary outcomes, the setting of real-valued outcomes treated in this paper is far more complex, as it necessitates the consideration of statistical functionals in general.
 Throughout, we link the traditional case of regression diagnostics and (stand-alone) point forecast evaluation, where functionals such as conditional means, moments, quantiles or expectiles are modeled and predicted, to model diagnostics and forecast evaluation in the fully distributional setting \citep{Gneiting2014, Hothorn2014}.
+Appendices \ref{sec:examples}--\ref{sec:timeseries} include material of more specialized or predominantly technical character.